Diocese-logo-white

 Are you:

-• In need of a copy of your sacramental records?
+• Looking for a copy of a sacramental record?

-• Doing research on the Diocese of Green Bay?
+• Conducting research on the Diocese of Green Bay?

 What do the Archives Do?

-The Archives collect, preserve, survey, appraise, arrange, describe, store, and provide access (when feasible) to records and papers about the Diocese and the Catholic community of northeast Wisconsin.
-These records date from the roughly 1850 to the present.
+The Archives collect, preserve, survey, appraise, arrange, describe, store, and provide access, when feasible, to records and papers documenting the history of the Diocese of Green Bay and the Catholic community of northeast Wisconsin.
+These records date from roughly 1850 to the present.

 What records are in the Archives?